agapasieka/Terraform-GoogleCloudPlatform/GKE/working_with_cloud_build/README.md

     EOF
     ```

-  2b.
+  b.
 Create Dockerfile file and use it as a build configuration script with Cloud Build
     ```sh
     cat <<EOF > Dockerfile
     FROM alpine